Bordered manifolds with torus boundary and the link surgery formula: Introduction

 \end{thm} Here, $\hatbox $ denotes a completed version of Lipshitz, Ozsv\'{a}th and Thurston's box tensor product \cite{LOTBordered}.
 There is also a version of the above theorem for links: \begin{thm} Suppose that $L_1$ and $L_2$ are two links in $S^3$ with integral framings $\Lambda_1$ and $\Lambda_2$, and that we have two distinguished components $K_1\subset L_1$ and $K_2\subset L_2$.
 Then

 \end{thm}

 In Section~\ref{sec:link-surgery-A-infty} we describe several more general versions of the pairing theorem.
 One version allows us to compute

-In the above, $\cD_0$ denotes the module for the 0-framed solid torus, and the $\cK$-action on $\cD_0$ is tensored with the $\cK$-factor of $\cL_{\ell_1+\ell_2-1}$ corresponding to $K_1\# K_2$.
-We will show in Section~\ref{sec:AAA-identity} that the above bimodule is homotopy equivalent to
+In the above, $\cD_0$ denotes the module for the 0-framed solid torus.
+In the tensor product, we are tensoring the $\cK$-action on $\cD_0$ with the $\cK$-factor of $\cL_{\ell_1+\ell_2-1}$ which corresponds to $K_1\# K_2$.
+The reader should think of tensoring $\cD_0$ as corresponding to gluing in a solid torus $K_1\#K_2$.
+See Remark~\ref{rem:tensor-DD-with-A} for more details about this tensor product.